martinschaef/laserswitch/README.md

 Start the program with `python find_laser.py`.
 This will open two windows; one containing the HSV camera view and one containng the masked camera view which should be completely black and only have a white spot where the laster is detected.
 Leave the program with ESC.
 This closes the window and writes a file `frame.png` to disk.

 Edit the `frame.png` by turning it into a grey-scale image and mark the areas with Hue lights in different colors like in [this image](https://github.com/martinschaef/laserswitch/blob/master/triggers.png), and safe the image as `triggers.png`.
-Now update the `trigger_actions` in [line 21 of find_laser.py](https://github.com/martinschaef/laserswitch/blob/master/find_laser.py#L21) accordingly, and you should be good to go.
+Now update the `trigger_actions` in [line 21 of find_laser.py](https://github.com/martinschaef/laserswitch/blob/master/find_laser.py#L21) accordingly, and you should be good to go:
+Just run `python find_laser.py` again and try to touch the regions marked in `triggers.png` with the laser.

 ### Knwon Issues